6 Tips to Build Your Child’s Immune System

 1. Get a Good Night’s Sleep

 Sleep is essential to maintaining health and an active immune system that can respond to increased exposure to virus and bacteria as children and young adults gather to learn and socialize.
 Children become vulnerable to becoming sick when they are run down and tired.
-School-aged children need up to11 hours of sleep per day.
+School-aged children need up to 11 hours of sleep per day.
 Preschoolers need even more than that, about 13hours of total sleep.
 Providing the opportunity for a healthy sleep schedule is critical.
 Try starting bedtime preparation 15 minutes earlier each week until you have reached an appropriate bedtime.

 2. Teach Good Hand Washing Skills